SixArm/consulting-agreement/README.md

 Now, therefore, in consideration of the foregoing premises and the mutual covenants hereinafter set forth and other valuable considerations, the Parties hereto agree as follows.

+### Party & Parties

+Consultant and Consultee are hereafter referred to as the "Party" individually, and referred to as the "Parties" collectively.

 ### Compatibility